sanity-io/sanity-plugin-internationalized-array/README.md

 - `internationalizedArrayString` an array field of:
 - `internationalizedArrayStringValue` an object field, with a single `string` field inside called `value`

-You can pass in more registered schema type names to generate more internationalized arrays.
+You can pass in more registered schema-type names to generate more internationalized arrays.
 Use them in your schema like this:

 ```ts
 defineField({